 - Grow water-wise plants generally the best suited plants are those indigenous to the area, as they seldom need additional watering; - Group plants according to their water needs this avoids wasting water on plants that don't need it; - Consider the quality and type of the lawn.
 Lawns use unacceptable amounts of water, so consider reducing lawn areas to a minimum.
-Use tougher, low-water lawn types such as Buffalo (coastal areas) or Kweek (inland) rather than Kikuyu.
+Use tougher, low-water lawn types such as Buffalo (coastal areas) or Kweek (inland).
+No kikuyu.

-- Maintain the garden remove unwanted plants, plant more perennials than summer annuals, as they have deeper root systems and so need less watering. - Improve the soil and mulch.
-Soil water-holding capacity is improved by higher organic matter content.
-Mulching (covering the soil with a thick layer of bark, compost, straw etc.) keeps the soil much more moist. - Plant in the right season For winter rainfall areas this is in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
+- Plant in the right season For winter rainfall areas this is in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
 In summer rainfall areas it is spring and early summer for the same reason. - Water correctly avoid watering during the heat of the day or in windy conditions. - The best irrigation system is drip irrigation it uses 25% of water used by normal irrigation systems with the same effect, and can even be placed under lawns.